-The special rate or special charges may be declared on the basis of any criteria specified by the council in the rate (Section 163 (2)).
+The special rate or special charges may be declared on the basis of any criteria specified by the council in the declaration for the special charge (Section 163 (2)).
 In accordance with Section 163 (3), council must specify:

-- a. the wards, groups, uses or areas for which the special rate or charge is declared; and - b. the land in relation to which the special rate or special charge is declared; - c. the manner in which the special rate or special charge will be assessed and levied; and - d. details of the period for which the special rate or special charge remains in force.
+- a. the wards, groups, uses or areas for which the special rate or charge is declared; and ab) a description of the function to be performed or the power to be exercised; and ac) the total cost of the performance of the function or the exercise of the power; and ad) the total amount of the special rates and special charges to be levied; and - the land in relation to which the special rate or special charge is declared; - c. the manner in which the special rate or special charge will be assessed and levied; and - d. details of the period for which the special rate or special charge remains in force; and that the declaration expires if the special rate or special charge is not levied to each person liable to pay it within 12 months after the day on which the declaration to which the rate or charge relates is made.